rodolpheh/nm-dispatcher-btsync/README.md

 This script:
 * Start Bittorrent Sync service when connection is up
 * Stop Bittorrent Sync service when connection is down
-* Restart Bittorrent Sync service when VPN connection change
+* Restart Bittorrent Sync service when there is a tunneling connection change

 ### How to install ?